axelarnetwork/tofnd/README.md

-# Tofnd: A gRPC threshold signature scheme daemon
+# tofnd: A cryptographic signing service

 Tofnd is a [gRPC](https://grpc.io/) server written in Rust that wraps the [tofn](https://github.com/axelarnetwork/tofn) cryptography library.